arun-kr-reddy/notes/computer_architecture.md

   - **latches (flip flops):** very fast & parallel access, very expensive (one bit costs tens of transistors)
   - **static RAM:** relatively fast but one data word access at a time, expensive (6 transistors)
   - **dynamic RAM:** slower and one data word at a time, cheap (1 transistor & 1 capacitor), reading destroys content, needs special process for manufacturing (requires putting capacitor and logic together)
-  - **other technologies (flash memory, hard disk, tape):** much slower to access but non-volatile and very cheap (no transistors directly involved)
+  - **other technologies:** like flash memory, hard disk & tape are much slower to access but non-volatile and very cheap (no transistors directly involved)
 - **array organization of memories:** to efficiently store large amounts of data, an `M` bit value can be read or written at each unique `N` bit address and the array will have `2^N` rows and `M` columns, all values can be access but only `M` bits at a time
 example: 2-bit address with 3-bit data
 ![](./media/computer_architecture/memory_array_organization.png)